SomeWan72/TMT-Climate-Change/README.md

 # TMT-Climate-Change
 Analysis of tweets that contains the hashtag #CambioClimatico.

-For this analysis I have use several libraries listed below:
+For this analysis I have use the libraries listed below:

 - devtools
 - base64enc